insight-icon/terragrunt-icon-analytics/README.md

 ## Deploying the Stack

-The process involves three steps:
+The process involves four steps:

 1. Setting up accounts, projects, and API keys on your cloud provider.
 1. Configure the necessary files and ssh keys.
 1. Run the deployment
+1. Configure applications (Superset and Airflow)

+After these steps, you will then be able to run the Airflow DAGs linked above to build data pipelines

-### Cloud Providers
+### Account Setup

 Before running on any cloud, signup and provide payment details to create an active account and project.
 You will need API keys to any provider that you intend on running on.